anakin-skywalker-Joseph/Folder/README.md

 * We strongly recommand using this simplified version for deployment/comparison.

 ## Evaluation
 We leverage [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to do the evaluation.
 Please refer to the repo instruction and replace the related files with ours.
-Normally, by going to the corresponding repo and run
+Normally, by going to the corresponding repo and run to build the environment
 ```shell
 pip install -e .
 ```